dillacorn/ahtarchy/extra_notes/Steam_Launch_Options_Wayland_Hyprland.md

 # Lossless Scaling Enabled

-## The Finals [note to disable by commenting out when not wanting to use lossless scaling!]
+## The Finals
+[note to disable lossless scaling commenting out for games that also show up in btop as "GameThread"]
 ```[[game]] # override GameThread
 exe = "GameThread"